Tips for Cutting and Connecting Pipes

 Thread sealant (aka “pipe dope”) is formulated to seal threads.
 But it’s great for almost any connection, even if the threads don’t form the seal.
 Use it on compression fittings, ground fittings and rubber seals.
 Because it’s slippery, it allows connections to slide together correctly for a good seal.
 And, if you use a type that doesn’t harden, disassembly and repair will be easier years later.
 Some types of dope harm plastic parts, so be sure to check the label.

 The tool can handle up to a 2-in.
 Schedule 40 plastic pipe.
-Milwaukee recommends it for PVC and PEX pipes, but we sliced through a bunch of ABS, water lines and irrigation pipes.
-We even hacked through a tree branch—we couldn’t resist.
+Milwaukee recommends it for PVC and PEX pipes, but we also used it so slice through a bunch of ABS, water lines and irrigation pipes.
+We even hacked through a tree branch.
 Older and more brittle pipes tend to crack instead of slice, so eye protection is always a good idea.

 A Quick Cutter